slinso/goTemplateBenchmark/README.md

 on second thought:
-I have some templates that I cannot cache in my production code, thats why I'm interested in performant HTML generation from templates.
+I have some templates that I cannot cache in my production code, thats why I'm interested in performant HTML generation using templates.
 After trying the code generation based projects I liked ego most, but some features where missing and generated code could be optimized further.
 That's why I created a fork and included the results in this benchmark.